 2 – End use

-It might sound obvious, but if it is only a proprotype for basic shape/fit requirements, does it really have to be the highest resolution possible?
+It might sound obvious, but if it is only a prototype for basic shape/fit requirements, does it really have to be the highest resolution possible?
 If it is for end use and might be painted, perhaps a lower resolution is ok and the time/effort is better spent on post-processing (filling, sanding and painting).

 3 – Detail

 If your part has many intricate details, it may be necessary to increase the resolution (choose a smaller layer height) in order to print these details.
-Where greater levels of detail are required such as dental 3d prints, jewelery or character modelling, a resin based SLA process may be best suited.
+Where greater levels of detail are required such as dental 3d prints, jewellery or character modelling, a resin based SLA process may be best suited.

 4 – Model Size

-The larger the part the more likley it is you will be able to use a larger layer heights as the physical size of the print masks the layering effects.
+The larger the part the more likely it is you will be able to use a larger layer heights as the physical size of the print masks the layering effects.
 Obviously this isn’t always the case, but we recommend large format 3d prints have a minimum of 300 microns (0.3mm) layer height.

 As you can see, there’s a few trade-offs and in many cases it comes down to cost, but we regularly help our customers to reduce 3d printing costs by working with you to understand the best trade-offs between printing method, layer height and finish required.